 4. ‘Bridge was open’ is a valid excuse

-The canals and rivers in Amsterdam are still important waterways for commercial transport and leasure boating.
-Bridges over the canals in the centre of the city are fixed and thus only pasable for smaller boats.
+The canals and rivers in Amsterdam are still important waterways for commercial transport and leisure boating.
+Bridges over the canals in the center of the city are fixed and thus only passable for smaller boats.
 Tall vessels need to use the larger waterways: the river Amstel and the Kostverlorenvaart.
-All of the bridges along these routes need to be able to open to let ship pass.
+All of the bridges along these routes need to be able to open to let ships pass.

-A waterway map of the Amsterdam bridges and canals is to be found at Waternet.
+A waterway map of the Amsterdam bridges and canals is found at Waternet.

-5. Skinny bridge is the most famous bridge in Amsterdam
+5. The Skinny bridge is the most famous bridge in Amsterdam

 The Skinny Bridge is a typical Dutch double draw bridge.
 A draw bridge is a moveable bridge that uses a counterweight to balance the span.
 It’s easily operated by hand.
 Since 1994 however, the Skinny Bridge in Amsterdam is opened automatically.
 The Skinny Bridge opens many times a day to let the ships pass.